folio-org/docs/content/en/docs/Settings/Settings_tenant/Settings_tenant.md

 ## Authorization Roles

 The roles listed below determine what you can do or not do with the individual parts of the Tenant section of Settings.
-If none of these permissions are assigned to a user, the user will not see this area of the Settings app.
+If none of these roles are assigned to a user, the user will not see this area of the Settings app.